pborenstein/pborenstein.com.2019/src/articles/categories.md

 ---
 ```

+Keep in mind:

 - An article does not need to specify a category.
 - An article can belong to only one category.
-- Category names are in title case by convention.
+- Category names are Capitalized by convention.

 ### Using the category in a template